Sir Dave Brailsford set for reduced role at Manchester United after reshuffle

 But after a season in which United finished 15th, their worst Premier League finish, and lost the Europa League final to Tottenham, Ratcliffe is planning a shake-up which will see Brailsford return to his role as director of sport for the wider Ineos group, as first reported by The Times.

-Under the plans, former Tour de France winner and Olympic champion Geraint Thomas is set to take on a leadership role with the Grenadiers when he retires as a rider at the end of the year.
+Under the plans, Jason Wilcox – currently United’s technical director – will reportedly be named director of football, and former Tour de France winner and Olympic champion Geraint Thomas is set to take on a leadership role with the Grenadiers when he retires as a rider at the end of the year.

 Brailsford, 61, has overseen a major overhaul of United’s operations, including a £50million redevelopment of the Carrington training ground.